Jury finds Alabama man guilty in connection to toddler’s death - NewsBreak

 LAWRENCE COUNTY, Ala.
 (WHNT) — A Lawrence County jury has found a Hatton man guilty of three charges related to a toddler’s death in 2014 – but not guilty of murder.

-Evan Woodrow Berryman was charged with capital murder and three counts of aggravated child abuse in connection to the 2014 death of 18-month-old Ian Calhoun, the son of Berryman’s then-girlfriend Chelsea Fike.Sardis City Police search for missing 4-month-old baby
+Evan Woodrow Berryman was charged with capital murder and three counts of aggravated child abuse in connection to the 2014 death of 18-month-old Ian Calhoun, the son of Berryman’s then-girlfriend Chelsea Fike.Four-month-old missing from Sardis, Alabama

 Berryman was arrested in March of 2016 following an investigation into the child’s death.